joycewamocho/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 6-multiple_permissions adds execute permission to the owner and the group owner,and reads permission to other users, to the file hello.

+file 7_everybody adds execution permission to the owner,the group owner and other users,to the file hello